 Regardless of who you hire or how their fee is structured, you will have to pay for at least three things to get your new Website online.

 Be mindful of companies offering Website "packages."
 Ask for details, for example; is Web hosting on a shared system or private server?
 There's a huge performance difference (and cost), which may affect how your Website performs as features are added and it attracts more visitors.

 Another consideration is ownership - I can make suggestions and guide you through the process of domain registration and sensible Web hosting plans, but only you should pay for these services.
 I receive my share of phone calls from the friend who let the ex-friend (business partner) pay for the domain registration.
 That ex-friend still has control of the domain.

-For small shops (mom & pop) it's even more important to think outside the box, doing everything possible to make your Website unique.
-Free Website builders wil give you every wiz-bang option to 'drag-n-drop' onto a page.
-Just don't go crazy with that bouncing text you think looks really cool - it might instead destroy your credibility with every visitor who sees it as a goofy gimmick.
+If you are a small shop, keep in mind it's even more important to think outside the box, doing everything possible to make your Website unique.
+Free Website builders will give you every wiz-bang option to 'drag-n-drop' onto a page.
+Just don't go crazy with bouncing text and sliding images because you think that looks really cool - it might instead damage your credibility with visitors who see it as a goofy gimmick.
 Remember, this might be the first (or last) impression a visitor has about your whole business.

 50% of new businesses fail in the first 5 years.
 You should do everything possible to stay off that list.